junjiechoo24/junjiechoo24.github.io/_projects/journal-app.md

+---
-# Journal App: N=1 research to investigate correlations between journaling and psychological well-being over time
+title: "Journal App: N=1 research to investigate correlations between journaling and psychological well-being over time"
+---

 This is a full-stack web application I designed to track my personal psychological well-being scores and how it correlates with journaling, it is essentially a mixed-methods N=1 study on myself.
 It combines qualitative journal reflection entries with quantitative, validated psychological scales, e.g: Flourishing Scale (Diener et al., 2010) to track and analyse the drivers of personal well-being.